quicwg/base-drafts/draft-ietf-quic-transport.md

 If the connection has been successfully established, endpoints MUST send any closing frames in a 1-RTT packet.
-Prior to connection establishment, endpoints SHOULD send closing frames in a Handshake packet.
+Prior to connection establishment, endpoints SHOULD send closing frames in a Handshake packet if possible.
 An endpoint MAY send closing frames in an Initial packet.
 Closing frames might be replicated into packets at different encryption levels, which can then be coalesced (see
 {{packet-coalesce}} to facilitate retransmission.